venator158/ReMo/README.md

 8. Implement rate limiting on APIs
 9. Regular security updates for all dependencies

-## 📝 License
+## License

 This project is provided as-is for educational and demonstration purposes.

-## 🤝 Contributing
+## Contributing

 Contributions, issues, and feature requests are welcome!

-## 📧 Support
+## Support

 For questions or issues, please open an issue in the repository.

 ---

-Built with ❤️ using Kafka, FastAPI, Svelte, PostgreSQL, and Prometheus
+Built using Kafka, FastAPI, Svelte, PostgreSQL, and Prometheus